afnanee/pdsnd_github/README.md

 bikeshare project
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does is about discribe the bikeshare database into understandable form
 ### Files used
 Include the files used